cea-hpc/modules/doc/source/modulefile.rst

 while the user is working; and can be used to implement site policies regarding the access and use of applications.

-A *modulefile* begins with the magic cookie, ``#%Module``.
+A *modulefile* begins with the ``#%Module`` file signature, also called the Modules magic cookie.
 A version number may be placed after this string.
 The version number is useful as the *modulefile* format may change thus it reflects the minimum version of :file:`modulecmd.tcl` required to interpret the modulefile.
 If a version number doesn't exist, then :file:`modulecmd.tcl` will assume the *modulefile* is compatible.
 Files without the magic cookie or with a version number greater than the current version of :file:`modulecmd.tcl` will not be interpreted.
 If the :mconfig:`mcookie_version_check` configuration is disabled the version number set is not checked.

 Each *modulefile* contains the changes to a user's environment needed to access an application.
 Tcl is a simple programming language which permits